Wedges or shims are often used to fill gaps, or raise certain objects, or even fix something firmly in place.

 What are builders' wedges used for?

 Builders Wood flooring and decking, window and door casings, roofing timbers, and rafters all employ wedges as a load-bearing spacer.
-Non-slip performance due to serrated surfaces.
 For levelling, wood wedges are frequently employed.

-The tree felling wedge helps the tree fall in the direction of the notch cut by actually lifting the tree in that direction.
+A felling wedge helps the tree fall in the direction of the notch cut by lifting the tree in that direction.